 Here are 8 easy changes you can incorporate into your diet to help keep your urinary tract in tip-top shape, especially when you are at risk of developing a UTI.

-- Limit meat, poultry and dairy.
 If you do eat them, definitely go organic.
-Meat and dairy isn’t the worst thing in the world and can be a great source of protein and nutrition, but excessive amounts can be troublesome for some people.
+Meat and dairy aren't the worst things in the world and they be a great source of protein and nutrition, but excessive amounts can be troublesome for some people.
 And a super high protein diet can put more load on the kidney.
 Also, the antibiotics and hormones used in conventional meat and dairy operations can disrupt your own beneficial bacteria and lead you to be more susceptible to getting infections.
 So keep things in nice balance and go organic if you can.

 Learn about how to prevent UTIs with Happee berry-flavored tablets.